Geed-wei0111/Retro-Snake/README.md

 3.Before you compile it, please set up the "easyx" graphics library.

-4.I will put it in the repos.  :)
+4.I will put the library in the repos.  :)